clicktostart/introduction-to-python/variables.md

 of 3, 4 and 5 respectively.
 What is the perimeter of this triangle?
 This triangle is right triangle, with side1 and side2 and as the base and height, can you create a variable and store its area?
-2. Create a python script called `rectangle_perimeter.py`, it asks the user for the rectangle's length and width and print the perimeter.